Alluxio/alluxio/docs/en/administration/Scalability-Tuning.md

 This feature is enabled by default.
 Typically you only need to tune the 3 properties above.
-But you may find all relevant properties in the [Properties List]({{ '/en/reference/Properties-List.html' | relativize_url }}) starting with `alluxio.master.worker.register.stream` and `alluxio.worker.register.stream`.
+But you may find all relevant properties in the [Properties List]({{ '/en/reference/Properties-List.html' | relativize_url }}) starting with `alluxio.coordinator.worker.register.stream` and `alluxio.worker.register.stream`.

 ### Master-Worker Heartbeat